-Each complaint, and any supporting information, will then be examined against a two stage test.
-In the first instance, we will consider whether the evidence is suggestive that a breach of the code of conduct actually took place.
-The second stage is whether, if proven, the alleged breach would be likely to lead to a sanction being imposed on the member by a standards committee or by the Adjudication Panel for Wales.
-We will aim to tell you within six weeks whether or not the Ombudsman intends to investigate your complaint.
+We then examine the complaint and any supporting information against a two stage test.
+At the first stage, we consider whether the evidence suggests that a breach of the code of conduct actually happened.
+At the second stage, we think whether, if proven, the alleged breach of the code is serious enough and in the public interest for us to investigate it.
+We aim to tell you within six weeks whether or not we intend to investigate your complaint.

 In times of trouble or distress, some people may act out of character.
 There may have been upsetting or distressing circumstances leading up to a complaint.
 We do not view behaviour as unacceptable just because someone is forceful or determined.

 We believe that all complainants should have the right to be heard, understood and respected.
 However, our staff also have the same rights.
 We, therefore, expect you to be polite and courteous in your dealings with us.
 We will not tolerate aggressive or abusive behaviour, unreasonable demands or unreasonable persistence.